clayne/hacktical-c/error/README.md

 ```

 ### Vararg Functions
-From this point on we're going to be defining plenty of vararg functions.
-In C, they require a tiny bit more work and discipline than other common languages.
+From this point on we're going to be defining a fair amount of vararg functions.
+Like many other features, they require a tiny bit more discipline in C compared to other mainstream languages.

-`va_start` initializes a vararg, it expects the final non-vararg id.
+`va_start` initializes a vararg, it expects the final argument in second position.
 A `va_list` can only be consumed once, since each call to `va_arg()` modifies the list so that the next call returns the next argument.
-Due to this you cannot retrieve an argument more than once.
-In the next example we use `va_copy` to get around the problem by duplicating the vararg.
+Due to this it's not possible to retrieve an argument more than once.
+In the next example we use `va_copy` to get around the problem by duplicating the list.

 Back to errors.
 Calling `vsnprintf` with a `NULL` argument returns the message length, which we need to allocate memory for the error.